tristantudorof/excel_coffee_sales_dashboard/README.md

 <img width="1459" height="852" alt="Screenshot 2025-12-03 at 2 06 53 AM" src="https://github.com/user-attachments/assets/0b02f36c-5f26-4662-bdfb-eed83fb5a3e9" />

-Now that im happy with that its time to make the sales by country and top 5 customers bar charts.
+Now that I'm happy with that it's time to make the sales by country and top 5 customers bar charts.

 # Bar Charts